CentaurusInfra/arktos/docs/user-guide/features/nic_hotplug.md

 ```

 ## Specify the secondary nic to plugin
-NIC is one of the types of resources a pod has; in line of k8s spirit, pod spec keeps the desired state of resources, and Alkaid system (notably kubelet) identifies the actual state of resources, attempts to reconcile the difference between the actual and desired states.
+NIC is one of the types of resources a pod has; in line of k8s spirit, pod spec keeps the desired state of resources, and Arktos system (notably kubelet) identifies the actual state of resources, attempts to reconcile the difference between the actual and desired states.
 In case of nic, kubelet identifies the difference of the nic spec and nic status collected from the underlying runtime system, issues necessary commands to the runtime requesting attaching nic to specific vm instance.

 Update of pod spec is specified as patch spec, denoted as patch-nic-hoptlug.yaml
 ```yaml